black-sliver/evermizer/README.txt

-    Fix softlock when entering west prison with dead dog Fix softlock when opening mosquito cell last (exit will be bottom left cell) Fix softlock when you have more than 3 rocket parts Removed option to save at Madronius' Brother
+    Fix softlock when entering west prison with dead dog Fix softlock when opening mosquito cell last (exit will be bottom left cell) Fix softlock when you have more than 3 rocket parts Fix texts disappearing when you fall down in Ruins NW room Removed option to save at Madronius' Brother
   Fix missables:
     Directly reward Queen's Key to inventory